bchadfield/csw-website/help/add-twitter-integration.markdown

     correct.
 6. A description of the integration will automatically be generated;
     this can be edited at any time.
-The description is what will appear in the export options \[LINK TO EXPORTING CONTENT\].
+The description is what will appear in the [export options](/help/content/export-content.html).
 Make sure your description is unique and adequately describes the integration.
 7. Click \'Save integration\'.